613k0019c/Course_TAICA_GenAI/Week12_assignment/README.md

    Prompt:

    This input image is of Sung Jin-Woo, the main character from the anime Solo Leveling.
-I'd like you to convert this image into one that is suitable for use as a personal avatar, and the generated image should still feature Sung Jin-Woo.
+I'd like you to convert this image into one that is suitable for use as a personal avatar.

 3. 使用 Style Inpaint 模組，風格選擇 SAI Anime